 - A handwritten will is easier to change or revoke, as there is no need for a new appointment at a notary’s office.

-Germany has a statutory succession law.
+In Germany, there is statutory succession.
 This means that a person’s estate is divided among the heirs in accordance with the provisions of the German Civil Code.
 If testators wish to make arrangements that deviate from the statutory order of succession, they can either write a handwritten will (§2247 BGB) or have a notarized will (§2232 BGB) drawn up.
-As a handwritten will is quick and easy to draw up by oneself, many testators opt for a handwritten will.
-Some testators are afraid that a notarized will is too expensive, bureaucratic and time-consuming.
-Additionaly, it is often said that every will must be notarized.
-In this article, we will examine these notions’ truth.
+As a handwritten will is quick and easy to draw up yourself, many testators opt for a handwritten will.
+In addition, testators fear that a notarized will is too expensive, bureaucratic and time-consuming.
+Conversely, it is often said that every will must be notarized.
+In this article, we will examine the truth of these “beliefs”.

 Advantages of a notarized will

 A notarial will is drawn up with the assistance of a notary.
-The work of a notary involves more than notarizing the will with a stamp.
-Rather, a notary also provides expert legal advice and establishes the testator’s legal capacity.
+The work of a notary does not only consist of notarizing the will with a stamp.
+Rather, the notary also provides expert legal advice and establishes the testator’s legal capacity.
 Testators basically have two options when drawing up a notarized will: Either the notary draws up the will following a consultation appointment.
 Or the notary reviews a will drawn up by the testator themselves from a formal point of view.
-Costs incur for the notary’s work.
-The amount of the fee is regulated by the Court and Notary Costs Act and is based on the estate’s value.
+Costs are incurred for the notary’s work.
+The amount of the fee is regulated by the Court and Notary Fees Act and is based on the value of the estate.

 Establishing identity and legal capacity

 A notary always carries out a so-called identity check.
-According to § 10 BeurkG, testators must present their ID when a notarial will is drawn up.
+According to § 10 BeurkG, testators must present their identification documents when a notarial will is drawn up.
 This ensures that the authenticity and authorship of a will is guaranteed.

 Expert legal advice for more legal certainty

 German inheritance law is extremely complex.
-Even if there are numerous standard versions and templates for last wills on the Internet, these can rarely be unconditionally applied to your own estate situation.
-For legal laypersons, it is usually only possible to assess to a limited extent what is important when drafting a will.
-Unclear formulations can lead to legal disputes between the surviving dependants in the event of an inheritance.
-In the worst case, formal errors invalide the entire will, so that the statutory succession applies.
-This is precisely what testators who write a will want to prevent.
+Even if there are numerous standard variants and formulation aids for wills on the internet, these can rarely be applied to your own estate situation without restriction.
+Legal laypersons are therefore usually only able to assess to a limited extent what is important when drafting a will.
+Unclear wording can lead to legal disputes between the surviving dependants in the event of an inheritance.
+In the worst case, formal errors can lead to the invalidity of the entire will, so that the statutory succession then applies.
+However, this is precisely what testators who draw up a will want to prevent.

-One of the notaries’ tasks is to research the testator’s wishes and draft the will in a way that ensures that the last will and testament is enforced and that the heirs are protected in the event of inheritance.
-This is because legal laypersons may use formulations that have a different meaning in “legalese” than is generally thought.
+One of the tasks of notaries is to research the wishes of the testator and draft the will in such a way that the last will and testament is enforced and the heirs are protected in the event of inheritance.
+This is because legal laypersons easily use formulations that have a different meaning in “legalese” than is generally thought.

 Example

-Legal laypersons often refer to the surviving partner as the “provisional heir” before the children.
+Legal laypersons often refer to the surviving partner as the “prior heir” before the children.
 In most cases, this means that the surviving partner should inherit in full first and the children only inherit once the second parent has passed away.
-However, the term “provisional heir” means something else: a temporary pre-heir.
-As a rule, provisional heirs do not benefit directly from the assets in the estate.
-Rather, the provisional heirs are usually the primary administrators of the assets from the inheritance.
+However, the term “pre-heir” means something else: a temporary pre-heir.
+As a rule, prior heirs themselves do not benefit directly from the assets in the estate.
+Rather, the prior heirs are usually the primary administrators of the assets from the inheritance.

 A notarized will usually replaces the certificate of inheritance

-Should the inheritance primarily consist of a property, the heirs must pay the costs of issuing the certificate of inheritance from their own assets.
-Depending on the property’s value, this may present a significant financial burden for the heirs.
+If the inheritance consists primarily of a property, the heirs must pay the costs of issuing the certificate of inheritance from their own assets.
+Depending on the value of the property, this means a financial burden for the heirs that should not be underestimated.

 Notarized will is placed in official safekeeping

-Once the notarization has been completed, the notarized will is kept in an envelope that is securely closed and sealed with the notary’s seal.
+Once the notarization has been completed by the notary’s office, the notarial will is kept in an envelope that is securely closed and sealed with the notary’s seal.
 The notary’s office then registers the will in the Central Register of Wills and the will is placed in the official custody of the local court or probate court.
 Every notary is obliged under § 34 BeurkG to place notarial wills in official safekeeping.
-The last will’s official safekeeping ensures that the it will be found in the event of inheritance.
+The official safekeeping of the will ensures that the will can be found in the event of inheritance.
 In addition, the will is protected against loss and manipulation.

 Handwritten wills can also be deposited and registered with the local court / probate court.
-This happens automatically with a notarized will.
+However, this happens automatically with a notarized will.

 Example

 A testator draws up a handwritten will and keeps it at home instead of depositing it with the local court.
-However, as the will is located among other documents that the testator considers unimportant, it cannot be found.
+However, as the will is hidden among other documents that the testator considers unimportant, the will cannot be found.
 As a result, intestate succession applies and the last will and testament cannot be implemented as the testator would have wished.

 A notarized will can also be drawn up by minors and those unable to write

-The handwritten will must be handwritten and legible in its entirety.
-In addition, it be written by hand by the testator(s).
-As a rule, a handwritten will cannot be written by a third, authorized person and can only be written by the testator and can only be signed by the testator.
+The handwritten will as a whole must be handwritten and legible.
+In addition, the handwritten will must be written by hand by the testator(s).
+As a rule, a handwritten will cannot be written by a third, authorized person and can only be signed by the testator.
 If a person is unable to write, in most cases a notarized will is the only way to regulate the last will in deviation from the legal order of succession.

 Unlike a handwritten will, a notarized will can be drawn up for young people aged 16 and over.
-The corresponding regulations can be found in §§ 2229 and 2233 BGB.
+The regulations on this can be found in Sections 2229 I and 2233 BGB.

 Financial security through a notarized will

-Costs incur directly when a will is drawn up by a notary.
-The extent of these costs depends on the value of the estate.
+Costs are incurred immediately when a will is drawn up by a notary.
+The amount of these costs depends on the value of the estate.
 The preparation of a handwritten will is free of charge, provided no legal advice is sought beforehand.
 However, in the case of a notarized will, there are no costs for issuing a certificate of inheritance, as this is not required for a notarized will.
 If parents make separate arrangements for the estate of the first to die and the last to live, the costs for issuing a certificate of inheritance are incurred twice in the case of a handwritten will.

 Disadvantages of a notarized will

-The effort involved in drawing up a notarized will cannot be denied: while a handwritten will can be drawn up at any time and in any place, a notary’s office must be chosen and an appointment made.
+The time and organizational effort involved in drawing up a notarial will cannot be denied: While a handwritten will can be drawn up at any time and in any place, a notary’s office must be selected and an appointment made for a notarized will.
 In addition, the notary’s appointment must be coordinated with the testator’s other appointments.

-Another disadvantage of a notarial will is that the testator must confide in the notary about his or her personal circumstances.
+Another disadvantage of a notarized will is that the testator must confide in the notary about his or her personal circumstances.
 This also includes any questions as to which points and to what extent the testator wishes to deviate from the legal order of succession.
-However, the notarial confidentiality is the basis of trusting cooperation.
+However, you should be aware that notarial confidentiality is the basis of trusting cooperation.

 Questions about handwritten wills and notarial wills